|

 Oceanside, Long Island.

-of change New York's middle classes now avoided Coney Island
+change — New York's middle classes now avoided Coney Island

 "Nathan Handwerker's two grandsons sold their